Vasanth28897/round_bot/README.md

     ```

 ## Localization
-* The gz.msgs.Pose_V message type from the gazebo has no frame id in the header. `pose_frame_id_adder.py` is written to add the frame id as `map`, so the navigation part works fine.
+* The gz.msgs.Pose_V message type from the gazebo has no frame id in the header. `pose_frame_id_adder.py` is written to add the frame id as `map`, so the navigation works.

-* AMCL (Adaptive (or KLD-sampling) Monte Carlo localization) is used here to localize the robot in the robot.
+* AMCL (Adaptive (or KLD-sampling) Monte Carlo localization) is used here to localize the robot in the world.
 It localizes automatically, because the `set_initial_pose` parameter is set as `true` in the `localizaton.yaml` file.

 ## Navigation
 ### Making the model as dynamic obstacle in the world